Updating Results

 Get the qualification you need to teach students from Years 1 to 6 as you study areas of the primary curriculum including English, Mathematics, Science, Humanities and Social Sciences, Health and Physical Education and the Arts.
 You will also study effective learning, teaching and assessment practices.

-To expand your career opportunities, you can choose to specialise in Mathematics and Numeracy Education, English and Literacy Education, Inclusive Education for work in special education schools and centres, and Indonesian or Japanese teaching in primary schools.
+To expand your career opportunities, you can choose to specialise in Inclusive Education, STEM (Science, Technology, Engineering and Mathematics), Indonesian or Japanese teaching in primary schools.

 3 reasons to study Primary Teaching at Murdoch